Brian Roet

 Brian Roet (born 2 November 1939) is a former Australian rules footballer who played with Melbourne in the Victorian Football League (VFL) during the 1960s.

 Family

 The son of Louis Roet (1906-1970), and Rena Constance Roet (1909-1995), née Wilson, Brian Charles Roet was born in Cuba on 2 November 1939.

 His older brother, Michael Jacques Roet (1938-), a solicitor, played with the Melbourne Third XVIII in 1955, and was the captain of University Blacks in B Grade of the VAFA in 1958.

 He married Prudence Mary Lane in 1965.

 Football

 Anticipating that he may wish to return to the University team at some future time, he played in the VFL as an amateur.

 He was recruited from University Blacks in the Victorian Amateur Football Association, and was centre-half back in Melbourne's 1964 premiership side.

 He played a total of 88 games for the club.
-He left Melbourne in 1965, and played two seasons with University Blacks, before returning to Melbourne in 1968 for one final season.
+He left Melbourne in 1965, and played two seasons with the University Blacks, before returning to Melbourne in 1968 for one final season.